justmolliecate/web-dev-hw/assignment_5/readme.md

 <h3>Work Cycle</h3>

 <p>For this work cycle, I chose to hightlight Fun. because I have been skiing a lot recently and it is my favorite band to listen to whilst shreddin' the gnar.
 During the work cycle, I ran into some problems trying to embed the animation because I didn't quite understand the type element.
+I also had a little trouble with the class element.
 I worked through that by looking for examples online and seeing what I was missing.
 Everything else was pretty straightforward.</p>

 <img src="./images/workcycle.png" alt="Screenshot of work in progress" title="Work Cycle" width="678.5" height="360.5" />